Yu Darvish had one of his worst starts on the biggest stage

 The high-powered attack of the Houston Astros was clicking early against Darvish, hammering drive after drive to spur on a hyper-energized crowd at Minute Maid Park.
 The Astros put up four runs before chasing Darvish after just 1⅔ innings and held on 5-3 to take a 2-to-1 lead in the World Series.

-"What happened, happened," Darvish said, via a team translator.
+"What happened, happened," Darvish said, via a team interpreter.
 "I've just got to learn from it.
 It's not like I slacked.
 I was well prepared and they just got to me.
 I have to learn from it and get ready for next time."

 There were a lot of ugly numbers coming from the Dodgers' side of the proceedings, but this one might be the ugliest for title-starved L.A. fans: The Game 3 winner of a best-of-seven World Series tied 1-1 has gone on to take the series 67.9 percent of the time.